domasvz1/DO-Shop-ASP.NET-MVC/README.md

 # Currently working on

-- Renaming project, modals methods, updating and uploading project to this repository
+- Renaming project, modaules, methods, controllers updating and uploading project to this repository!
+- Also at the same time making it more easily understandable/changeable

 - Admin Panel's Navigation Bar